mkhorasani/Streamlit-Authenticator/README.md

 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/graphics/reset_password.PNG)

+* Please remember to update the config file (as shown in step 9) after you use this widget.

 ### 5. Creating a new user registration widget

 * You may use the **register_user** widget to allow a user to sign up to your application as shown below.
 If you require the user to be preauthorized, set the **preauthorization** argument to True and add their email to the **preauthorized** list in the configuration file.
 Once they have registered, their email will be automatically removed from the **preauthorized** list in the configuration file.
 Alternatively, to allow anyone to sign up, set the **preauthorization** argument to False.